MiMSwarm/gazebo-simulation/README.md

 $ ./simulate.sh
 ```

-> If the simulator does not shut down even after closing it from the GUI, press Ctrl-C to send the `SIGINT` signal.
+> If the simulator does not shut down after closing the GUI, press `ctrl-c` to send the `SIGINT` signal.

 ## Tutorials